-Management of medical conditions is taken very seriously and all staff are fully trained in First Aid and the use of Asthma Medication and EpiPens.
+Management of medical conditions is taken very seriously and all staff are fully trained in accredited course code HLTAID004 covering First Aid and the use of Asthma Medication and EpiPens in addition to course code MHFA Mental Health First Aid.
+We are a gold level accredited workplace under the MHFA program.

 We currently have children enrolled at the Kindergarten with Anaphylaxis and we do not allow nuts into the Kindergarten nor any products or packaging that may contain traces of nuts.
 We will communicate with all families in the relevant groups about specific allergies, if any, in the group.